 Some examples of jury misconduct include (but are not limited to):

 - conducting a factual investigation that goes beyond the admitted evidence, and

 - purposely concealing relevant information that could affect an impartial deliberation.11

 But (as is the case with the other grounds mentioned above) you will not prevail in your appeal by a mere showing that the jury engaged in misconduct.
-You must also prove that that misconduct most likely affected the outcome of your California jury trial.
+You must also prove that that misconduct most likely affected the outcome of your jury trial.

 Yet unlike the other grounds above, jury misconduct creates a rebuttable presumption of prejudice.
 This means that the burden is on the party opposing the appeal (known as the “respondent”) to prove that the misconduct did not cause prejudice.12